 which are very close to Carara NP and sit on good birding property.
 Many birding tour groups now stay at Punta Leona Resort about 15 minutes from Carara NP.
 Although Punta Leona is a large resort, don't be turned off by that.
 The surrounding rainforest is protected and is very good birding.
 I've seen Baird's Trogon, Rufous Piha, Fiery-billed Aracari, and Golden-naped Woodpecker just walking around the Punta Leona resort.

 several Boat-billed Herons at Carara NP on the River Trail near the lagoon

 on two occasions during two separate July visits.
-In summer, the Carara River Trail may be the most reliable location for this
+In summer, the Carara River Trail and the Tarcoles River Boat Tour may be the most reliable locations for this